Veykril/imgui-dx9-renderer/README.md

 ```
 Then in your rendering loop it's as easy as calling `renderer.render(ui.render())`.

+## Documentation

+The crate is documented but imgui-rs doesn't currently build on docs.rs
+for the windows target.
+Due to this one has to either build it
+themselves or look into the source itself.

 ## License

 Licensed under the MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)